Nenotriple/img-txt_viewer/docs/User_Guide.md

 After expanding, a new image will be saved in the same format and directory as the original, with `_ex` appended to the filename.

 This tool works great for images with solid or very smooth gradient backgrounds.
-It's not intended to be useful for images without simple backgrounds.
+It`s not intended to be useful for images without simple backgrounds.

 ---